ddeveloper72/Django-e-commerce/README.md

   * Trying to debug payment declined errors when using stripe, was one of the silliest errors I had made.
 I found the error in my checkout models, where I had written def `__self__(self):` instead of `__str__(self):`, so I was never returning the string for my orders and so I kept getting a required field was missing error.
 The error took me the longest to discover, because I immediately went to debug what was new and different in this project, which was the stipe JavaScript.
 I never thought to think that in all the models that I had written, one was incorrect.
 I found it by doing a like for like comparison with my other models then realized my error.

-   * This is a learning mistake that took a few minutes to discover after running numerous test, adding mew users to my User model and then consulting with colleagues on [#Slack](https://slack.com/) for ideas.
-The value gained from understanding the error is enormous.
+* Another error that I discovered was when I wanted to add new products to my production database from the live website.
+I kept getting an authentication error, then realised that I hadn't added my Amazon AWS keys to my config vars.
+That problem was the very quickly resolved.

 ## 7. Setting up the environmental variables for use with VSCode